 Active, continuous, lightweight monitoring

 Continuous, active monitoring ensures that you have a record of every performance issue when you need it even if IT is only alerted to an issue hours after it occurred.
 With 30-50 packets per minute AppNeta can accurately measure the network without flooding it meaning that always-on monitoring won’t impact network performance.
 View hop-by-hop network analysis of the entire app delivery path, with all the critical metrics over TCP, UDP and ICMP–even on Equal-Cost Multipath (ECMP) networks.
 Data from public BGP sources is included to identify when data is traversing ISP networks, Public Cloud Provider networks, or SaaS Vendor infrastructure.
 Monitor over the actual delivery path your apps take so you can have the confidence to troubleshoot complex issues regardless of whether your traffic flows over MPLS, through SD-WAN pairings, through CASB services, or directly over an ISP.

 Routing differences between multiple locations over time to a Skype anycast endpoint

 Hop-by-hop diagnostic information with symptoms and analysis

 Get automatic diagnostics for root cause analysis

-AppNeta actively monitors your network minute-by-minute so that we can determine when to automatically escalate if alert thresholds are violated.
-AppNeta identifies over 88 different network issues, including route change or QoS alteration.
+AppNeta actively monitors your network in real time so that we can determine when to automatically escalate if alert thresholds are violated.
+AppNeta identifies over 88 different network issues, including route changes or QoS alterations.
 AppNeta's pattern-matching algorithm uses hop-by-hop diagnostic data to gather every metric you need to quickly determine the root cause of the issue.
-Get the right alerts for you, when you need them and with all the data you require to solve the problem fast.
+Get actionable alerts when you need them and with all the data you require to solve the problem fast.

 Mean Opinion Score and jitter trends over time